 Restricting social media doesn’t necessarily prevent suicide

-Suicidal tendencies and self-harming disorders can be “invisible” killers without warning, hence why prevention is pretty difficult to come around.
+Suicidal tendencies and self-harming disorders can be “invisible” killers without warning, hence why prevention is pretty difficult to achieve.

-Consecutively, children can be so easily influenced and absorbed by what’s trending that they could not differentiate from the right and wrong.
-Take the Momo challenge hoax for example, the eerily looking figure that convinces children to inflict self-harming behaviour and suicide.
+Children can be so easily influenced and too absorbed with what’s trending that they could not differentiate right from wrong.
+Take the Momo challenge hoax for example, the eerily looking figure that convinced children to enact self-harming behaviour and suicide.
 It unexpectedly went viral and many participated, unfortunately taking a few lives with it.

-As social media ingrains itself into our daily routine, a total restriction to the internet for youths might not work, the forbidden fruit taste that much sweeter.
-Naturally, humans do not like to be restricted, more of it will lead to retaliation.
-Also, this move would just shelter youths from its dangers temporarily, but soon enough they’ll grow and curiosity would get to them.
+As social media ingrains itself into our daily routine, a total restriction to the internet for youths might not work, as forbidden fruit tastes that much sweeter.
+Naturally, humans do not like to be restricted, and more of it will lead to retaliation.
+Also, this move would just shelter youths from its dangers temporarily, but soon enough they’ll grow and curiosity would get the better of them.

-It’s better for parents to explain at early ages the dangers of self-harm and suicide to children.
+It’s better for parents to explain at an early age the dangers of self-harm and suicide to children.
 Sadness and depression can be emphasized, but always remind them of being loved during explanation.
 It’s always better they hear the truth from someone they trust rather than exploring it for themselves.

 At the time being, the best possible step for social media is to flag potentially harmful posts, enabling moderators of the sites to take notice and carry out preventive protocols.
 Other than that, people need to realise what consists of a potentially self-harming post.
 Help from other users can come a long way to aid in this.